Bolesław I the Brave: Accession and consolidation

 Mieszko I died on 25 May 992.
 The contemporaneous Thietmar of Merseburg recorded that Mieszko left "his kingdom to be divided among many claimants", but Bolesław unified the country "with fox-like cunning" and expelled his stepmother and half-brothers from Poland.
-Two Polish lords Odilien and Przibiwoj, who had supported Oda and her sons, were blinded on Bolesław's order.
+Two Polish lords, Odilien and Przibiwoj, who had supported Oda and her sons, were blinded on Bolesław's order.
 How long it took him to take control of all of Poland is a matter of dispute, but the consensus is within a few years.
 (Note: Historian Przemysław Wiszewski says that Bolesław had already taken control of the whole of Poland by 992; Pleszczyński writes that this only happened in the last months of 995.)
+According to chronicler Adam of Bremen, Boleslaw supported an attack in 992 or 993 by his sister's husband, King Erik of Sweden, on King Swein Forkbeard of Denmark.

 Bolesław's first coins were issued around 995.
-One of them bore the inscription Vencievlavus, showing that he regarded his mother's uncle Duke Wenceslaus I of Bohemia as the patron saint of Poland.
+One of them bore the inscription Vencievlavus, showing that he regarded his mother's uncle, Duke Wenceslaus I of Bohemia as the patron saint of Poland.
 Bolesław sent reinforcements to the Holy Roman Empire to fight against the Polabian Slavs in summer 992.
 Bolesław personally led a Polish army to assist the imperial troops in invading the land of the Abodrites or Veleti in 995.
 During the campaign, he met the young German monarch, Otto III.

 Soběslav, the head of the Bohemian Slavník dynasty, also participated in the 995 campaign.
 Taking advantage of Soběslav's absence, Boleslav II of Bohemia invaded the Slavníks' domains and had most members of the family murdered.
 After learning of his kinsmen's fate, Soběslav settled in Poland.
 Bolesław gave shelter to him "for the sake of [Soběslav's] holy brother", Bishop Adalbert of Prague, according to the latter's hagiographies.
-Adalbert (known as Wojciech before his consecration) also came to Poland in 996, because Bolesław "was quite amicably disposed towards him".
+Adalbert (known as Wojciech before his consecration) also came to Poland in 996, because Bolesław II "was quite amicably disposed towards him".
 Adalbert's hagiographies suggest that the bishop and Bolesław closely cooperated.
-In early 997 Adalbert left Poland to proselytise among the Prussians, who had been invading the eastern borderlands of Bolesław's realm.
+In early 997, Adalbert left Poland to proselytise among the Prussians, who had been invading the eastern borderlands of Bolesław's realm.
 However, the pagans murdered him on 23 April 997.
 Bolesław ransomed Adalbert's remains, paying its weight in gold, and buried it in Gniezno.
-He sent parts of the martyr bishop's corpse to Emperor Otto III who had been Adalbert's friend.
+He sent parts of the martyr bishop's corpse to Emperor Otto III, who had been Adalbert's friend.